akvr000/Projects/README.md

 1. Clone this repository: `git clone https://github.com/akvr000/simple-notepad.git`
 2. Open the project in your preferred IDE.
 3. Run the application.

+### Usage
+1. Use the editor to type your notes.
+2. Save your notes to a file or load existing files.

 ## SimpleMP3Player
 Language: Java (Swing)